 Let’s look at some other attributes of metal roofing that lend themselves to older homes:

 It’s interesting to see how a metal roof can add beauty to any older home, so we invite you to take a look at a just one old house, and the difference metal roofing options can make.

 This old house is visualized with a variety of Classic Metal Roofing Styles and finishes.

 Country Manor Shake in Deep Charcoal ClickLock Standing Seam in Terra Red Oxford Shingle in Slate Rock Gray Rustic Shingle in Vermont Slate

 The wide variety of colors and styles of today’s metal roofs can enhance and accentuate any style of older home.
-Here’s a small gallery to help you visualize a metal roof on a variety of older home styles.

 In the June 2018 issue of This Old House Magazine, we’re pleased to have been part of an architect’s solution to the challenges of updating a 1927 cottage in New England.

 As homes age, you have to be more concerned about their “bones”.
 Foundations can deteriorate and crumble, and structural lumber can lose strength and resiliency.
 Many times, older homes have been beleaguered by multiple layers of heavy roofing including possibly wood shingles, slate, or asbestos.
 Metal roofing is a great way to “take the weight off.”
 Whereas traditional roof shingles weigh from 2.75 – 4.25 pounds per square foot, a metal roof will weigh from a half pound to around a pound per square foot depending upon the product.
 This low weight helps to preserve the life of a home’s foundation and structural lumber.
 It also offers less cave-in threat in the event of seismic activity or an interior fire.